triggermesh/aws-kinesis-channel/README.md

-# Custom Controller for Kinesis Sources
+# AWS Kinesis Knative Custom Controller

+Cluster channel provisioner provides Knative channels with [AWS Kinesis](https://aws.amazon.com/kinesis/) as message queue backend.

 ## Generating Code for Custom Controller
 In case of any changes to types for the custom controller, use the following commands to regenerate client and deepcopy files